Furbutt’s Backyard 24 Hour

 Aid Station

-Runners will be responsible for bringing their own food and aid, but we will provide water and ice on a first-come, first-served basis.
-With very large horse trailer pavilion covering the start/finish area, runners will have an ideal location to store whatever they will need for their backyard adventure, and no runner will be more than a 5-10 second walk from the starting line.
+Runners will be responsible for bringing their own food and aid, but we will provide water (plus, ice!), Gatorade and snacks.
+With a very large horse trailer pavilion covering the start/finish area, runners will have an ideal location to store whatever they will need for their backyard adventure, and no runner will be more than a 5-10 second walk from the starting line.

 Crew Access